mengzhisuoliu/term.everything/Contributing.md

 ```

-## distribute
+## Distribute
-Creates an statically linked binary in a alpine linux podman container.
+The distribute script creates an statically linked binary in a alpine linux podman container.